discrete-notes/discrete-notes.github.io/_posts/2020-05-21-network-decomposition-5.md

 permalink: network-decomposition-5-algorithm
 ---

-[NOTE: Because of timing issues, I want to have this online now, but it is not fully polished yet.
-I'll polish it soon.]

 This is the fifth post of a series on distributed network decomposition.
 The introductory post of this series is [here](https://discrete-notes.github.io/network-decomposition-0).